 Fasting two days each week induces your body to burn fat and promotes weight loss, say writer Mimi Spencer and Dr. Michael Mosley, the people behind the 5:2 diet, also known as the Fast diet.
 Some scientific research supports Spencer's and Mosley's premise, but you should talk to your doctor before beginning any type of weight-loss program, especially if you have a chronic medical problem.

 While you're on the Fast diet, you'll eat regularly for five days each week and fast on the remaining two days.
-For men, this means limiting your total caloric intake on fast days to 600 calories; women are allowed 500 calories.
+For men, this means limiting your total caloric intake on fast days to 600 calories; women are allowed 500 calories which can be tracked on a calorie counter app.
 The fast day calories can be consumed all in one meal or through several small meals spaced throughout the day.
 Arrange the two fasts on consecutive days or split them up throughout the week.

 Sample Fasting Menu